 Your studies will focus steadily in this field over the last three years of your four year degree.
-Upon completion you will achieve the undergraduate degree and designation, Bachelor of Fine Arts, Majoring in Critical + Cultural Practice (BFA, Critical + Cultural Practice).
+Upon completion you will achieve the undergraduate degree and designation, Bachelor of Fine Arts, Majoring in Critical + Cultural Practices (BFA, Critical + Cultural Practices).
 See the Admissions section about application information for undergraduate, international, transfer, and aboriginal students.

 Most courses you will take are worth three credits.
 A standard 120 credits are required to complete your degree (only undergraduate degree with this number of credits at Emily Carr, emphasis is placed on directed studies: reading and writing).

-The Critical + Cultural Practice major, Bachelor of Fine Arts, prepares you to contribute to the arts and culture sector.
+The Critical + Cultural Practices major, Bachelor of Fine Arts, prepares you to contribute to the arts and culture sector.
 With this innovative career-focused, practice-oriented degree major you are well-positioned to apply your skills in the workplace or to pursue further advanced academic study.

 The Bachelor of Fine Arts, Critical + Cultural Practices Major aims to:

 equip you with the critical, theoretical, research, and studio skills and knowledge necessary to becoming socially engaged practitioners;

 impart advanced liberal art and visual arts knowledge to you, as they relate to visual culture and practice;

 foster your conceptual and technical knowledge in the visual arts through a studio-based education reflecting the diversity and complexity of contemporary art practices across mediums and technologies;

 prepare you with solid contextual understanding of critical and cultural practices so you may enter the knowledge-based economy as a relevant contributor to the arts and culture sector;

 foster a dynamic critical and visual arts culture and community within Vancouver, British Columbia, and Canada, as well as strengthen arts culture regionally and globally.